budmaash/Web-App/README.md

 - `question_number` – The numeric identifier of the question (e.g. 1, 2, …)
 - `correct_answer` – The correct answer choice (A–D) or numeric value for grid-in questions.
 For grid-ins with multiple acceptable values, separate each option with a semicolon (e.g. `12;12.0`).
-- `category` – The category label to use in the score report
+- `category_type_id` – A numeric identifier that maps to the `index` column inside `data/category_db/SAT_Question_Categories.csv`.
+The score report will display the human-readable category name from that lookup table.

+Update `data/category_db/SAT_Question_Categories.csv` whenever you add or modify category labels so that each `category_type_id` continues to resolve to the desired text in the score report.

 Additional columns are ignored, so you can keep extra metadata in the spreadsheet without breaking the importer.
 Add, remove, or rename files at any time; the app will automatically list every CSV present when you reload the page.